uhi22/pyPLC/readme.md

 There are three different use cases, where this project can be helpful:
 1. Sniffing the traffic between an CCS charger and a car.
 For instance to measure which side is the limiting element for reduced charging power.
 In this project, we call this mode *ListenMode*.
 2. Building a charger for CCS or for AC with digital communication.
 We call this *EvseMode*.
+[EvseMode manual](doc/EvseMode.md)
 3. Building a charging unit for a car which does not support powerline communication.
 Let's call it *PevMode*.

 ## News / Change History / Functional Status